BimboStare/Data_Analysis_Class_Documentation/README.md

 ### Appending of Data
 Add more data to the row.
-Only Similar data can be appended
+Only Similar data can be appended, that is, data with the same Schema and structure.
+Check Image below to see similar data.

 ### Merging of Data
 Adds more data to the column

+### How to know when to Append or Merge